You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 If you do not belong to one of the groups listed above, you need to apply for a Street trading and special events permit.

-- Mail to Moreland City Council, Locked Bag 10, Moreland 3058
+- mailing it to Moreland City Council, Locked Bag 10, Moreland 3058

 When we receive your application, we will review it.